 A vendor contract should give the business three exit tools: a termination-for-cause right when the vendor breaches, a termination-for-convenience right that lets you leave a relationship that is simply not working, and a wind-down or transition-assistance obligation that keeps the vendor performing while you move to a replacement.
 The wind-down obligation is the one businesses most often omit and most often need.
 A clean termination right does you little good if the vendor walks the moment you exercise it and leaves you without the service before a successor is in place.

-These terms matter most when a vendor is heading toward insolvency.
-A bankruptcy filing can interrupt the vendor’s performance and freeze ordinary enforcement, and federal bankruptcy law, not your contract, will govern much of what follows.
 A vendor-drafted contract may also have shortened the time you have to bring a claim: Minn.
-Stat. § 336.2-725 allows the parties to a sale-of-goods contract to reduce the limitations period by agreement, so check the current statute and your contract for any shortened window rather than assuming the default applies.
+Stat. § 336.2-725 lets the parties to a sale-of-goods contract reduce the four-year limitations period, by their original agreement, to as little as one year, though they cannot extend it.
+The clock runs from the breach itself, not from when you discover it (for a warranty, from tender of delivery, unless the warranty explicitly extends to future performance), so a shortened window can close before a problem surfaces.
+One carve-out: that four-year/one-year framework does not govern goods incorporated into an improvement to real property, other than equipment and machinery, which fall instead under Minn.
+Stat. § 541.051.
 Build the protections in before there is trouble: transition assistance, escrow of source code or critical materials where the relationship depends on them, and a defined notice period on convenience termination.
 Two related tools worth understanding are change-of-control triggers in vendor agreements, which give you an exit if the vendor is sold, and step-in rights for a critical vendor relationship, which let you keep an essential function running.

 Do I need a signed contract with a vendor, or is a purchase order enough?

 A signed master agreement plus matching purchase orders is much stronger than purchase orders alone.
 Under Minnesota’s sale-of-goods statute of frauds, a goods contract at or above a set dollar threshold needs a signed record to be enforceable, and a purchase order that names price and quantity can qualify as that record.
 The risk with purchase orders alone is that the master terms (warranties, liability limits, indemnity) were never agreed in writing, so a dispute turns on whose form controls.
+Note that between merchants, a written confirmation you do not object to within ten days can bind you even if you never signed it.

 Can a vendor disclaim all warranties on what it sells me?